 PLEASE READ the following for things you should know to make for a happy visit.

 – Find directions here.

 – There are no bathrooms in the barn.
 Please be sure to use the restroom before you come.
-There is a Shell station with public restrooms on US-25 at I-75 exit 95.
-Bathrooms are available in the house you are welcome to use if needed, but we try to minimize traffic in and out of our home.
+There is a Shell station with public restrooms on US-25 at I-75 exit 95 and a BP station at exit 97.

 – If you would like to enter the stall or pasture areas, bring shoes you can get poop on.
 While we do our best to keep everything scooped before your visit, guaranteed they will relieve themselves as soon as you arrive.

 ***Good idea: bring a plastic bag & a clean pair of shoes.
 Before you get back in your car, we can scrub/hose down your “barn” pair, put them in the bag, and you can wear your clean shoes home.

 Proper interaction with alpacas: Alpacas are prey animals, so certain actions startle them.